Suuraw/Folder-Tree/README.md

 2.  **Open an empty folder** in VS Code.
 This will be the root directory.
 3. Open the **Command Palette** (`Ctrl+Shift+P` or `Cmd+Shift+P`).
 4. Type and select the command: **`Generate Folder Tree`**.
-5. An input panel will appear at the top. **Type or paste your structure** in this panel.
+5. An input panel will appear. **Type or paste your structure** in this panel.
 6. Press **`Enter`**.
 The structure is instantly created. 💥

 ---